sval-rs/sval/README.md

 `sval` isn't intended as a successor project to `serde`.
 It fills a particular niche in the landscape that can't be served by `serde` + `erased_serde`.
-In general, `sval`'s API is noisier than `serde`s, since it's flat so the starts and ends of structural elements like map keys need to be called out.
+In general, `sval`'s API is noisier than `serde`s since it's flat, so the starts and ends of structural elements like map keys need to be called out.
 Implementations of `Stream` need to do more work to track their state internally, instead of relying on the callstack.
+In general, `Stream` is probably harder to implement than `Serializer`.

 # Current status